Suggested NSWGR rolling stock for use on Craven - both MSTS and Open Rails (OR)

 The Open Rails train simulator software is a completely new freeware software package that has backward compatibility with the now discontinued Microsoft Train Simulator.

-YOU DO NOT NEED TO HAVE MICROSOFT TRAIN SIMULATOR INSTALLED TO RUN OPEN RAILSThee following notes apply to adding additional stock not covered by the Craven Install Instructions.
+Thee following notes apply to adding additional stock not covered by the Craven Install Instructions.

 In some cases the existing range of MSTS routes and rolling stock may be able to be sucessfully run under Open Rails, however, you may find items that may be incompatible.
 Incompatibilities will exist where stock is aliased to default cabviews, sounds, and other default MSTS objects